77Dice/PND_Notes/Labs/Networking 101.md

   - The IP address of its Default Gateway (device in local network `able to access` the Distribution layer)
   - The IP address of a DNS (a remote server `able to translate` human intelligible names to IP addresses)

+### DHCP3 setup

+> It's a client-server mechanism where the Server has a pool of IP addresses to distribute together with the network configuration

+> Clients requesting a new IP address receive a proposal and accept it, once accepted the IP is reserved for a "leasing time"

+`
 - kathara files..
 - net traffic monitoring
 - script x connect host machine